beatlabs/harvester/README.md

 - sync.Int64, allows for concurrent int64 manipulation
 - sync.Float64, allows for concurrent float64 manipulation
 - sync.Bool, allows for concurrent bool manipulation
+- sync.SecretString, same as `sync.String` but for secrets
+- sync.SecretInt64, same as `sync.Int64` but for secrets
+- sync.SecretFloat64, same as `sync.Float64` but for secrets
+- sync.SecretBool, same as `sync.Bool` but for secrets

+For sensitive configuration (passwords, tokens etc.) that shouldn't be printed in log, you can use the `Secret` flavor of `sync` types.
+If one of these is selected, then at harvester log instead of the real value the text `***` will be displayed.

 `Harvester` has a seeding phase and an optional monitoring phase.